afanng24/Kickstarter_Challange/README.md

   Outcomes Based on Goals marks the percentage success, failure, and cancelation of plays over the dataset based on the monetary goals of individual play productions.
 The difference between the two datasets is that this one specifically tracks plays whereas the other includes musicals and other theatre productions.
 This analysis also only marks the percentage success and failure and not over a period of time like Theatre Outcomes Based on Launch Date.
 The simplicity of using the COUNTIFS function allowed the data to be organized rather easily and filtered across every column without the use of a piviot table.

 ![goals](https://user-images.githubusercontent.com/82983000/116436234-319e3500-a81a-11eb-96b7-260f2212137d.png)

+### Challenges

+  Layering the various COUNTIFS functions proved to be the most tedious challenge of the entire project, however, making sure the appropriate punctuation is in the right place of the formula solved that issue.
+The commas, quotation marks, and parenthesis can be difficult to remember especially for people who do not frequent the COUNTIFS function but making sure they are in the right places guarantees the success of the function.